 In 1912 while spending his holidays in his homeland, in Tbilisi together with his brother, Ilya Zdanevich, and Mikhail Le Dantue he discovered the paintings of Niko Pirosmanishvili and started collecting them.
 Later he presented these paintings to the Tbilisi State Museum of Art and wrote a monograph on Pirosmani.

-In 1913 Kirill Zdanevich left for Paris and arranged an exhibition at Alexander Arkhipenko’s studio.
+In 1913 Kirill Zdanevich left for Paris and arranged an exhibition at Alexander Archipenko’s studio.

 In 1914 he is summoned to serve in the World War I as an officer at the German front.

-He starts his radical, Kubo-Futurist (Korney Chukovsky’s term overtly revealed in 1913), experiments in book design and typography in 1917.
+He starts his radical, Kubo-Futurist (Kolau Chernyavsky’s term overtly revealed in 1913), experiments in book design and typography in 1917.
 Collaborating with the Zaum poets he creates the entire outlook, format, text drawings of their books and often works on the text calligraphy as well.
-His graphic and lithographic experiments are the visual parallels to the Zaum experimental poetry – maximum transformation of an object, significance of surface and texture, maximum plasticity of the image shape not as a ”denoter” but as “denoted.”
+His graphic and lithographic experiments are the visual parallels to the Zaum experimental poetry – maximum transformation of an object, significance of surface and texture, maximum plasticity of the image shape not as a denoter but as denoted.

 In 1921-1923 he works in Constantinople and Paris.

-After the Soviet annexation of Georgia he hopelessly awaits visa for France from his brother, but receives it only in the 1960es (see his correspondence with his brother in the Regis Geiro publication).
+After the Soviet annexation of Georgia he hopelessly awaits visa for France from his brother, but receives it only in the 1960s (see his correspondence with his brother in the Regis Geiro publication).

-In 1964 he finally receives French visa and leaves for Paris for several months.
-After a too long interval of 34 years he meets his brother Ilya Zdanevich.
+In 1964, he finally received a French visa and left for Paris for several months.
+After a long interval of 34 years, he met his brother Ilya Zdanevich.

 Source: www.modernism.ge